API¶

 See

-List readable character devices in
+List readable (and optionally writable) character devices in

 - evdev.util.categorize(event)[source]¶